mblayman/mattlayman.com/content/building-saas/_index.md

     from working with the web framework
     for 5+ years.
 2. Make progress on my side project.
-    My selfish motivation is that streaming forces me to make progress.

 Since College Conductor is a functioning service and has more features